ayush51/tutorial/tutorial.md

 #### Integrate with existing chat solutions

 It is also possible to integrate Surfly with existing chat solutions.
 For example, if you have already established your own video or text chat, you may want to add Surfly's co-browsing functionality to this.
-In this case, Surfly can be integrated in such a way so that it acts as a transparent addition to your product and allow you to entirely customise the appearance of the session.
+In this case, Surfly can be integrated in such a way so that it acts as a transparent addition to your product and allows you to entirely customise the appearance of the session.
 As can be seen in the image below, the chat solutions are given a higher z-index than Surfly, so are stacked on top of the co-browsing session.

 ![Chat solutions](https://raw.github.com/surfly/tutorial/master/screens/chat_solutions.png)